Rice Krispie Pumpkins

 Why You’ll Love These Pumpkin Rice Krispie Treats

-A gooey marshmallow mixture and basic rice krispie treat recipe taken up a notch with peanut butter and decorations- what’s not to love!
+A gooey marshmallow mixture and classic rice krispie treat recipe taken up a notch with peanut butter and decorations- what’s not to love!

 • Fun treat – These easy treats are perfect for both Halloween parties, fall festivities or Thanksgiving dessert.